cta-observatory/protopipe/docs/perf/index.rst

 Background
 ~~~~~~~~~~
 The question to consider whether the bakground is an IRF or not.
 Since here it
-is needed to estimate the sensitivity of the instrument we consider it as part
+is needed to estimate the sensitivity of the instrument we consider it is included
-of the IRFs.
+in the IRFs.
 Here a simple HDU containing the background (protons + electrons) rate as a
 function of the reconstructed energy is generated.
 The events which are considered are the one passing the threshold of
-the best cutoff plus the angular cuts.
+the best cutoff and the angular cuts.

 Point spread function
 ~~~~~~~~~~~~~~~~~~~~~